 To conduct the appropriate level of environmental review, the Program will need to determine the environmental classification of the project.
-The term "project" may be defined as an activity or group of activities geographically, functionally, or integrally related, regardless of funding source, to be undertaken by the Program in whole or in part to accomplish a specific objective.
-There are four (4) major classifications of environmental review for projects:
+The term "project" may be

-• Exempt Activities: Those activities which are highly unlikely to have any direct impact on the environment.

-- Categorically Excluded Activities: Those activities that may have an impact to the environment, but not to extent that an Environmental Assessment under NEPA or Environmental Impact Statement is required.
-There are two (2) types of Categorically Excluded Activities, as follows: - Categorically Excluded Not Subject to 24 C.F.R. § 58.5: Include those activities included listed under 24 C.F.R. § 58.35(b) and require environmental checks for the items listed at 24 C.F.R. § 58.6.
-For activities under this classification, no public notice or request for release of funds is required to use grant funds. - Categorically Excluded Subject to 24 C.F.R. § 58.5: Refers to those activities included listed under 24 C.F.R. § 58.35(a) and require environmental checks for the items listed at 24 C.F.R. § 58.5 and 24 C.F.R. § 58.6.
-If any environmental items are identified as potentially impacting (such as floodplains), a Request for Release of Funds (including the publication of a Notice of Intent) is required. - Environmental Assessment: Includes those activities that could potentially have a significant impact on the environment.
-In addition to compliance with the laws and authorities at 24 C.F.R. § 58.5 and 24 C.F.R. § 58.6, environmental assessments must consider an array of additional potential impacts of the project, including a National Environmental Policy Act analysis.
-This environmental assessment requires publishing a Notice of Intent to Request Release of Funds, as well as a Finding of No Significant Impact (assuming such is found) if such finding is made. - Environmental Impact Statement: Those activities that require a detailed written statement required by Section 102(2)(C) of NEPA for a proposed major Federal Action significantly affecting the quality of the human environment.
+- Exempt Activities: Those activities which are highly unlikely to have any direct impact on the environment. - Categorically Excluded Activities: Those activities that may have an impact on the environment, but not to the extent that an Environmental Assessment under NEPA or Environmental Impact Statement is required.
+There are two (2) types of Categorically Excluded Activities, as follows: - Categorically Excluded Not Subject to 24 C.F.R. § 58.5: Include those activities listed under 24 C.F.R. § 58.35(b) and require environmental checks for the items listed at 24 C.F.R. § 58.6.
+For activities under this classification, no Notice of Intent (NOI) or Request for Release of Funds (RROF) is required to use grant funds. - Categorically Excluded Subject to 24 C.F.R. § 58.5: Refers to those activities listed under 24 C.F.R. § 58.35(a) and require environmental checks for the items listed at 24 C.F.R. § 58.5 and 24 C.F.R. § 58.6.
+If any environmental items are identified as potentially impacting (such as floodplains), a RROF (including the publication of a NOI) is required. - Environmental Assessment: Includes those activities that could potentially have a significant impact on the environment.
+In addition to compliance with the laws and authorities at 24 C.F.R. § 58.5 and 24 C.F.R. § 58.6, environmental assessments must consider an array of additional potential impacts of the project, including a NEPA analysis.
+This environmental assessment requires publishing a Notice of Intent to Request Release of Funds (NOI/RROF), as well as a Finding of No Significant Impact if such finding is made. - Environmental Impact Statement: Those activities that require a detailed written statement required by Section 102(2)(C) of NEPA for a proposed major Federal Action significantly affecting the quality of the human environment.
 These statements are normally used for major housing (2,500 units or more) or infrastructure projects.